 I love the chunky ribbing and the playfulness of the ears.
 Isn’t it fun?

-Here are a few more free crochet patterns you might want to check out:
+Here are a few more crochet posts you might want to check out: